merlyescalona/ucsc-eeb-intro2comptools/week_08/README.md

 > Change your flag to yellow ![](img/yellow.jpeg)

-***Packages** are a way of structuring Python's modules.
+**Packages** are a way of structuring Python's modules.
 We use the "dotted module names" convention to access the modules of a package.
 For example, the module name `A.B` designates a submodule named `B` in a package named `A`.
 This is useful because some packages might have the same variable or function names and do different things.
 We will see further along how they work.

+### Installing packages

 Python has a wide array of packages that are very useful for coding.
 Installing them can be a difficult but fortunately there are software/package managers that make this task very easy. `brew` is one of these package managers for macOS.